Enrollment Management | Financial Aid Services

 In addition to determining the amount of your Federal Work Study award, the Office of Financial Aid Services acts as the coordinating agent between the student, the supervisor and the administrative offices of MUSC.
 Please call the Office of Financial Aid Services at 792-2536 regarding questions about this information.

 All Federal Work-Study Employees must complete a Pre-Employment Health Screening with Employee Health Services, located at 57 Bee Street.
-A drug screen is included with this health screening.
+A drug screen is included with this physical.
 This policy is in accordance with MUSC Human Resources guidelines.
 There are no exceptions.
+Students will provide their availability so that the FWS Coordinator schedules an appointment suitable to their schedule.
+Appointments are available during the hours of 7:30 am-11:30 am and 1:00-2:30pm.
+Monday through Friday.
+The student should plan on the appointment lasting at least one hour and must remain at Employee Health for the duration of the physical/drug screening process.

 Scheduling is based on availability of the Employee Health Services office.
-At your appointment you will need to have a copy of your immunization records, driver’s license and full bladder (Students are required to obtain a copy of their student health records prior to their appointment.)
+At your appointment you will need to have a copy of your immunization records and government- issued id.
+Students are required to obtain a copy of their student health records prior to their appointment.
+If requesting records from Student Health, a request should be made in writing at least 48 hours prior to their appointment at Employee Health.
+Missed appointments will have to be rescheduled and may delay the start of employment until the screening is completed.
+Physicals may not be done more than 90 days prior to the start date of work.

 After selecting open positions, the student should schedule interviews.
 During the interview, be sure to gain a good understanding of what the job entails.
 It is important for the student to ask questions and help the interviewer understand what you hope to gain from this work experience.
 We encourage you to seek employment that will compliment and reinforce your course of study.